- 1. The Importance of STEM

 With 33.4% of hiring events like hackathons, Technology takes the lead.
 Following behind are other STEM-related industries, which are Finance (10%), Retail (8.6%), Health (7.9%), Manufacturing (7.9%) and Telecommunication (5.7%).

 Unlike non-STEM occupations, it is not always easy for STEM recruiters to evaluate the knowledge and skills of potential employees right away through simple interviews or resumes.
-Hence, hackathons are potential recruitment events for employers to evaluate fairly critical thinking skills, flexibility, and attitudes of STEM students towards the working process.
+Hence, hackathons can be the best recruitment events for employers to evaluate fairly critical thinking skills, flexibility, and attitudes of STEM students towards the working process.
 Moreover, many potential candidates also often treat hackathons as their talent and skill showcase to the employers.
 Finally, by giving out actual business problems to solve in limited time, recruiters themselves are discovering more possible and effective solutions for the business.

 The following graphic very well summarizes the essential benefits a hackathon as recruitment events can bring to your company.